Within 30 Miles of Brookings

 Fly a space shuttle, touch a tornado, and play with lasers.
 Housed within the Washington Pavilion of Arts and Science in Sioux Falls, South Dakota, the Kirby Science Center features more than 80 hands-on exhibits for science enthusiasts of all ages.

 Explore the habitat of over 800 free-flying butterflies from around the world.
-Meet scorpions, tarantulas, frogs and more.
+Meet scorpions, tarantulas, frogs, and more.
 The Butterfly House & Aquarium has the only public saltwater aquarium in the Dakotas.
 This Sioux Falls attraction is open year-round.

 The Center for Earth Resources Observation and Science offers guided tours Monday through Friday.
 Learn how EROS began and discover what they do.
 View a large-format camera that was actually in space, a half-scale model of the Landsat 7 Satellite and satellite imagery from around the world.

-Within 100 Miles from Brookings
+Places to Visit Within 100 Miles of Brookings

 Explore the grounds where the officers’ quarters, stone barracks, powder magazine, guardhouse, and other buildings remain at frontier Fort Sisseton.
 This 1864 fort is a rare reminder of the western frontier.
 This National Historic Landmark, located near Lake City, South Dakota, is a restoration of a frontier army outpost.
 The fort’s name comes from the nearby Sisseton Indian Tribe, and it is now a picturesque state park with campground facilities.